HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 * **Cancer Diagnosis** - the date and location (body site/position and laterality) of the cancer diagnosis.
 * **Tumor Characteristics** - histological classification, morphology, and behavior of the tumor cell, compared to that of a normal cell.
-* **Cancer Stage** - describes the severity of an individual's cancer based on the magnitude of the original (primary) tumor as well as on the extent cancer has spread in the body.
+* **Cancer Stage Group** - describes the severity of an individual's cancer based on the magnitude of the original (primary) tumor as well as on the extent cancer has spread in the body.
 Understanding the stage of the cancer helps doctors to develop a prognosis and design a treatment plan for individual patients.
 Staging calculations leverage results from the previous two categories, along with prognostic factors relevant to the cancer type, in order to assess an overall cancer stage group (source: [AJCC](https://cancerstaging.org/references-tools/Pages/What-is-Cancer-Staging.aspx)).

 ### Representing the Cancer Diagnosis